cetic/unikernels/README.md

 ### Choice of Unikernel Solution

 Our initial choice for deploying a proof of concept was to use Unik for its wide range of supported platform, including OpenStack.
 Additionally, its ability to directly integrate with the Kubernetes orchestration tool made it an ideal candidate.
 However early testing of the solution proved it to be non-functional when attempting to compile and execute example unikernel applications provided by the repository.
-Due to the lack of reactivity from the maintainers of the project regarding recent issues, including issues encountered during our initial test, we had to discard Unik as a potential candidate.
+Due to the lack of reactivity from the maintainers of the project regarding recent issues, including issues encountered during our initial test, we had to discard Unik as a potential candidate (see [issue #2](https://github.com/cetic/unikernels/issues/2) on this repository as well as [issue # 152](https://github.com/solo-io/unik/issues/152) on the Unik repository).

 Our second choice shifted to IncludeOS for similar reasons: supported platforms including OpenStack, and its orchestration tool possibilities.
 One of the main drawback is that it only supports the C++ language (as opposed to Unik’s broader list of languages).
 While this should not prove to be an issue for our proof of concept, however it does reduce its scope of potential interested parties willing to create unikernel applications to developers proficient in C++.

 Another potential candidate we envisioned for this proof of concepts was MirageOS.
 This was mainly due to its amount of documentation and the activity present on the project’s Git repository.
-Unfortunately, while the OCaml language was one of its drawback, the most prominent drawback was the supported platform being limited to Xen hypervisors.
+Unfortunately, while the OCaml language was one of its drawback, the most prominent disadvantage was the supported platform being limited to Xen hypervisors.

 Lastly, the remaining potential candidates were OSv and Rumprun for their large selections of supported languages and, in the case of OSv, the supported platforms.
 However, both options were kept as last resort solutions mainly due to their technology, as they do not entirely behave as unikernels.
 Both employ kernels larger than needed by including functions unused by the compiled application code.